gcapes/git-course/05-branching.md

  can then create a branch 'feature1' and keep our master branch clean.
 When we're done developing the feature and we are sure that we want to include it in our program, we can merge the feature branch with the master branch.
+ This keeps all the work-in-progress separate from the master branch, which contains tested, working code.

  We create our branch for the new feature.